MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 The easy policy setup tool automatically adjusts and applies [these policies](#policies-set-up-by-the-tool).
 There may be additional policies that you may need to manually adjust to tailor Teams to fit the needs of your students and educators.
 See [Policies to manually adjust](#policies-to-manually-adjust) for a list of recommended policies that you might want to adjust to stay safe.

 See [Keeping students safe while using Teams for distance learning](https://support.microsoft.com/office/keeping-students-safe-while-using-teams-for-distance-learning-f00fa399-0473-4d31-ab72-644c137e11c8#ID0EBBAAA) for our full list of safety recommendations.

-Check out our [Teams policies and policy packages for Education](policy-packages-edu.md) and [Assign policies to large sets of users in your school](batch-group-policy-assignment-edu.md) guides for more info about Teams policies and the best way to apply them in your environment.

 ### Step 3: Check Message Center for policy updates